pokuahhnyarko48-cmy/King_bless-/README.md

 This repository is for research, learning, and defensive automation.
 **Do not** use any scripts here against devices or networks you do not own or have explicit written permission to test.
 Misuse is illegal and unethical.

+Developed by @Kingsley nyarko
+Deployed by @King_bless ☠️😈🤖💥😎